-The Shader Only Texturing subsection of section 2.14.7 describes texture lookup functionality accessible to a vertex shader.
+The Shader Only Texturing subsection of section 2.14.11 describes texture lookup functionality accessible to a vertex shader.
 The texel fetch and texture size query functionality described there also applies to fragment shaders.

-When a texture lookup is performed in a fragment shader, the GL computes the filtered texture value τ in the manner described in sections 3.9.9 and 3.9.10, and converts it to a texture source color C_s according to table 3.25 (section 3.9.15).
-The GL returns a four-component vector (R_s, G_s, B_s, A_s) to the fragment shader.
-For the purposes of level-of-detail calculations, the derivatives $\frac{du}{dx}, \frac{du}{dy}, \frac{dv}{dx}, \frac{dw}{dy}$ and $\frac{dw}{dy}$ may be approximated by a differencing algorithm as detailed in section 8.8 of the OpenGL Shading Language Specification.
+When a texture lookup is performed in a fragment shader, the GL computes the filtered texture value τ in the manner described in sections 3.9.11 and 3.9.12, and converts it to a texture base color C_b as shown in table 3.25 (section 3.9.16), followed by application of the texture swizzle as described in section 3.9.16 to compute the texture source color C_s and A_s .

+The resulting four-component vector (R_s,G_s,B_s,A_s) is returned to the fragment shader.
+For the purposes of level-of-detail calculations, the derivatives $\frac{du}{dx},\frac{du}{dy},\frac{dv}{dx},\frac{dv}{dx}$ and $\frac{dw}{dy}$ may be approximated by a differencing algorithm as detailed in section 8.8 of the OpenGL Shading Language Specification.

-Texture lookups involving textures with depth component data can either return the depth data directly or return the results of a comparison with the D{ref} value (see section 3.9.16) used to perform the lookup.
+Texture lookups involving textures with depth component data can either return the depth data directly or return the results of a comparison with the D{ref} value (see section 3.9.17) used to perform the lookup.
 The comparison operation is requested in the shader by using any of the shadow sampler types (sampler1DShadow, sampler2DShadow, or sampler2DRectShadow), and in the texture using the TEXTURE_COMPARE_MODE parameter.
 These requests must be consistent; the results of a texture lookup are undefined if:

-- The sampler used in a texture lookup function is not one of the shadow sampler types, the texture object's internal format is DEPTH_COMPONENT or DEPTH_STENCIL, and the TEXTURE_COMPARE_MODE is not NONE. - The sampler used in a texture lookup function is one of the shadow sampler types, the texture object's internal format is DEPTH_COMPONENT or DEPTH_STENCIL, and the TEXTURE_COMPARE_MODE is NONE. - The sampler used in a texture lookup function is one of the shadow sampler types, and the texture object's internal format is not DEPTH_COMPONENT or DEPTH_STENCIL.
+- The sampler used in a texture lookup function is not one of the shadow sampler types, the texture object's internal format is DEPTH_COMPONENT or DEPTH_STENCIL, and the TEXTURE_COMPARE_MODE is not NONE. - The sampler used in a texture lookup function is one of the shadow sampler types, the texture object's internal format is DEPTH_COMPONENT or DEPTH_STENCIL, and the TEXTURE COMPARE MODE is NONE. - The sampler used in a texture lookup function is one of the shadow sampler types, and the texture object's internal format is not DEPTH_COMPONENT or DEPTH_STENCIL.